chernodub/obsidian-llm-shortcut/README.md

 ## Extra Features

+### Custom Prompt Command

+The plugin includes a customizable command that allows you to enter a prompt directly without creating a prompt file.
+By default, this command appears as "Custom prompt" in the command palette.
+You can customize the label for this command in plugin settings.

 ### Selection-Only Commands

 Some prompts work best when applied to a specific selection of text.
 You can mark a command as selection-only by adding frontmatter to your prompt file: